Detect and fix rare cases where the primary ENI does not serve default traffic

 Swap Network Interface Names: eth0 ↔ eth1

-Now that we have both MAC addresses, we can compare them.
-If the primary ENI's MAC differs from the default traffic MAC, we can run the swap-eth0-eth1
+With both MAC addresses available, we can compare them.
+If the primary ENI's MAC address differs from the default traffic MAC address, we need to swap the interface names using the swap-eth0-eth1 script:

 1#!/bin/bash